 To first approximation, all processes have a simple structure at the level of interactions between the fundamental objects of nature, i.e. quarks, leptons and gauge bosons.
-For instance, a lot can be understood about the structure of hadronic events at LEP just from the 'skeleton' process $e^+e^- \rightarrow Z^0 \rightarrow q\bar{q}$.
+For instance, a lot can be understood about the structure of hadronic events at LEP just from the 'skeleton' process $e^+e^- \to Z^0 \to q\overline{q}$.
 Corrections to this picture can be subdivided, arbitrarily but conveniently, into three main classes.

-Firstly, there are bremsstrahlung-type modifications, i.e. the emission of additional final-state particles by branchings such as $e \rightarrow e\gamma$ or $q \rightarrow qg$.
+Firstly, there are bremsstrahlung-type modifications, i.e. the emission of additional final-state particles by branchings such as $e \to e \gamma$ or $q \to qg$.
 Because of the largeness of the strong coupling constant α_s , and because of the presence of the triple gluon vertex, QCD emission off quarks and gluons is especially prolific.
 We therefore speak about 'parton showers', wherein a single initial parton may give rise to a whole bunch of partons in the final state.
-Also photon emission may give sizeable effects in e^+e^- and ep processes.
+Also photon emission may give sizeable effects in e^+e^- and epprocesses.
 The bulk of the bremsstrahlung corrections are universal, i.e. do not depend on the details of the process studied, but only on one or a few key numbers, such as the momentum transfer scale of the process.
 Such universal corrections may be included to arbitrarily high orders, using a probabilistic language.
-Alternatively, exact calculations of bremsstrahlung corrections the become prohibitively complicated and the answers correspondingly lengthy.
+Alternatively, exact calculations of bremsstrahlung corrections may be carried out order by order in perturbation theory, but rapidly the calculations then become prohibitively complicated and the answers correspondingly lengthy.